Virginia Standards of Learning

 Reshaping the Nation and the Emergence of Modern America: 1877 to the Early 1900s

 USII.4.
-The student will demonstrate knowledge of how life changed after the Civil War by:
+The student will apply social science skills to understand how life changed after the Civil War by:

-USII.4.b) explaining the reasons for the increase in immigration, growth of cities, new inventions, and challenges arising from this expansion.
+USII.4.b.
+Explaining the reasons for the increase in immigration, growth of cities, and challenges arising from this expansion.

-USII.4.d) explaining the impact of new inventions, the rise of big business, the growth of industry, and life on American farms.
+USII.4.d.
+Explaining the impact of new inventions, the rise of big business, the growth of industry, and the changes to life on American farms in response to industrialization.